Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Introduction

 \section{Introduction}

-Inverse binomial sampling is a method for estimating the probability of success, $p$, in a sequence of Bernoulli trials.
-Given $\nnum \in \mathbb N$, as many outcomes as necessary are observed until $\nnum$ successes are obtained.
-The resulting number of trials $\vanden$ is a sufficient statistic \citep[p.~101]{Lehmann98}, from which $p$ can be estimated.
+The problem of sequentially estimating the probability of success, $p$, in a sequence of Bernoulli trials arises in many fields of science and engineering.
+A stopping rule of notable interest, first discussed by \citet{Haldane45}, is \emph{inverse binomial sampling}, which consists in observing the random sequence until a given number $\nnum$ of successes are obtained.
+The resulting number of trials, $\vanden$, is a sufficient statistic \citep[p.~101]{Lehmann98}, from which $p$ can be estimated.
+The appeal of this rule lies in the useful properties of estimators obtained from it.
+Namely, previous works have shown that the uniformly minimum variance unbiased estimator, given by \citep{Haldane45}